Maximvda/ML_VLP/README.md

 ## Training and running tests

-Training a model with the default argument values is as simple as running
+Training a model with the default argument values is as simple as running.
 ```
 python main.py
 ```